 1. How is The Lab different from other Coding programs?

-– The Lab is the first coding school in Singapore, if not in Asia, to formalize a Computational Thinking and Programming curriculum for students aged 4 and above.
-At The Lab, the student not only learns to be proficient in Python, but also builds skills in computational thinking, logic and problem solving.
-Analytical skills, and information processing.
-Students who learn how to think computationally increase their ability to think logically, solve complex problems and to think creatively.
-These skills facilitate and increase a student’s analytically power to better solve traditional school subjects such as Science and Math.
+– The Lab is the first coding school in Singapore, if not in Asia, to formalize a Computational Thinking and Programming curriculum for students aged 5 and above.
+At The Lab, the student not only learns to be proficient in Python, but also builds skills in computational thinking, logic and problem solving, analytical skills, and information processing.
+Students who learn how to think computationally increase their logical, creative thinking and problem solving skills.
+These skills facilitate and increase a student’s analytical power to better solve traditional school subjects such as Science and Math.

 – We have a Proven Curriculum with clear learning objectives and formalized assessment.
-Our curriculum has been developed with guidance from .
+Our curriculum has been developed with guidance from the senior team of The Lab.
 Most coding programs are not curriculum based and do not have clear learning objectives against which to assess student progress.

 2. How is my child being assessed in The Lab?

 Each student is stringently assessed by a cutting -edge technology system powered by data analytics, supported with highly qualified facilitators.
 We closely monitor the progress of the student throughout his/her learning journey with us as the system assessed the student consistently to ensure that the student is learning in the most efficient way.

 3. What is the difference between Scratch and The Lab Google Blockly?

 Scratch is a development environment designed especially for programmers aged 8 to 16 (but it’s fun and useful for beginners of all ages).
 It’s an all-inclusive environment that contains any block you need to manipulate a cast of characters through an environment of your creation.
 More experienced scratcher’s can branch out and create games and animations all their own using Scratch’s extensive library of blocks.